 - The Cardinal Freeman Village site is a self contained urban block with its own distinct form and character.
-It is bounded by Victoria, Seaview, Queen and Clissold Streets. - The site contains two buildings identified as locally listed heritage items in Schedule 7 of the Ashfield LEP 1985, is in the vicinity of a number of individually listed properties, and is adjacent to a conservation and four proposed conservation areas. - The listed items within the site, Glentworth House and the Chapel, have been identified as having significant historic, aesthetic, social and technical heritage value. - The Care Precinct Stage of the staged development is consistent with that of the Concept Plan.
+It is bounded by Victoria, Seaview, Queen and Clissold Streets. - The site contains two buildings identified as locally listed heritage items in Schedule 7 of the Ashfield LEP 1985, is in the vicinity of a number of individually listed properties, and is adjacent to a conservation and four proposed conservation areas. - The listed items within the site, Glentworth House and the Chapel, have been identified as having significant historic, aesthetic, social and technical heritage value. - The proposed modifications to the Chapel undercroft are limited to areas assessed as being of Little heritage significance and will have no adverse impact on the established heritage significance of the Chapel. - The Village Green Stage of the staged development is consistent with that of the Concept Plan.
 The likely heritage impacts of the proposed development have been analysed in the Cardinal Freeman Village Concept Plan Heritage Impact Statement (Graham Brooks and Associates, 2009).
-This assessment concluded that the Concept Plan development will have no adverse visual and spatial impacts on the listed items, Glentworth House and its associated Chapel and that there will be no unacceptable or adverse heritage impacts on the significance of the heritage items, conservation areas and proposed conservation areas in the vicinity of the Cardinal Freeman Village site.
-There will be no additional heritage impacts resulting from Stage 2 (Care Precinct) of this development.
+This assessment concluded that the Concept Plan development will have no adverse visual and spatial impacts on the significance of the listed items, Glentworth House and its associated Chapel, and that there will be no unacceptable or adverse heritage impacts on the heritage items, conservation areas and proposed conservation areas in the vicinity of the Cardinal Freeman Village site.
+There will be no additional heritage impacts resulting from Stage 1 (Village Green) of this development.